bkies23/bkies23/README.md

      manually added a X Close button in the upper right corner.
 Since the script continually moves across and down the screen, it would be too difficult to replicate if the window was repainted.

-     The program retrieves data from a MySql database I created that stores pandemic numbers since March 1, 2020 onward.
+     The program retrieves data from a MySql database I created that stores pandemic numbers since March 1, 2020 to the present.
 The data has been taken from the
      New York Times and Washington Post websistes.

      I learned about web scraping for this project and extracted data from the Worldmeters website to obtain current South Korea case total and South Korea and